Vincit/multi-user-test-runner/README.md

 The other options to change the expected class are to do it in `@Before` method or in the test method itself.
 This can be achieved by calling `authentication().setExpectedException()` method.
-The default exception is reset before each test.
+The exception is reset to default value before each test method.

 ## Creating Custom Users

 In order to use custom users with `@TestUsers` annotation it is possible to create users in JUnit's `@Before` methods.
-Other method is to use a library like DBUnit to create the users to database before the test method.
+Another way to achieve this is to use a library like DBUnit to create the users to database before the test method.

 # Defining Users